LuigiIorio/HealthCoach/README.md

 - **Android Language (Java):** Development of the app is carried out using Java with the Android Software Development Kit.
 - **Google Fit Platform and API:** Integrated to track physical activity and collect health data.
 - **Firebase Services:** Utilized for various functionalities including:
-  - **Firebase Storage:** Offers robust solutions for storing and retrieving multimedia files.
-Integrates seamlessly with other Firebase services for cohesive development.
-Organizes data into buckets and objects for easy access.
-  - **Firebase Realtime Database:** Provides instant synchronization of structured data in JSON format across all devices.
-Ideal for quick and reliable access to updated data.
-Enhances versatility and usefulness through integration with Firebase services.
+  - **Firebase Authentication:** Firebase is used for user authentication, supporting login with email/password or Google account credentials.
+  - **Firebase Realtime Database:** Firebase Realtime Database stores JSON data about the user, ensuring data integrity and security.
+This data cannot be manipulated with the Google Fit API.
+  - **Firebase Storage:** Firebase Storage is utilized for storing user profile pictures.
 - **AnyChart:** Used for generating customizable and interactive charts to visualize data.
 - **Glide:** Employed for efficient image loading and caching within the app.